 We’re big fans of the LG G4.
 It boasts a simply stunning display, an excellent camera, and a stylish design, but no device is perfect.
 A few issues and LG G4 problems have surfaced online.
 We’ve been reading up on the complaints and checking for solutions.
 These are the major issues we’ve uncovered so far, each with a suggested workaround or fix.
+We also had advice on the best LG G4 cases and some handy LG G4 tips and tricks.

 Glitch: Random rebooting and boot loop